Just a Normie (NORMIE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Just a Normie Historical Price

-According to the latest data gathered on Just a Normie live price page, the current price of Just a Normie is 0.0000090USD.
-The circulating supply of Just a Normie(NORMIE) is 997.60M NORMIE , giving it a market capitalization of $8.98K.
+According to the latest data gathered on Just a Normie live price page, the current price of Just a Normie is 0USD.
+The circulating supply of Just a Normie(NORMIE) is 997.60M NORMIE , giving it a market capitalization of $8.95K.

 In the past month, Just a Normie has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that NORMIE could witness further price changes in the near future.